 Best for: Those who get bored easily and want to try a bit of everything, or beginners who’d rather start slow in their PJs than face a group class at the gym.

 The lowdown: Yoga bunnies looking for a little motivation will love this on-demand library of routines, which range from under 10 minutes to over an hour.
 You can filter by type of yoga (which covers styles we didn’t even know existed – Jivamukti, anyone?), difficulty level and even what kind of mood you’re in.
 We recommend you attend at least a couple of live classes to nail the form and alignment (sadly, the videos can’t do it all for you), but once you have the basics this service is mega convenient.
 There are at least three new videos a week, and you can sign up for daily challenges that’ll be emailed to you at 6am sharp to kick you into action – even if you’re working out in your jim-jams.

 How much?
 There’s a two-week free trial when you sign up, and then prices start at £10.99 a month.

 Best for?
 Anyone who’s always wanted to give yoga a try, or who wants to get back into it after a long absence.
 It’s not just for beginners, though – experienced yogis will love the daily challenges.

 The lowdown: If you’re worried that a streaming on-demand service isn’t enough of a kick up the bum to actually get you working out, then these online classes from Stemz Fitness are live and interactive (which means, *gulp*, accountability).
-Bookable online and conducted by Zoomlink (so like a video conference call), there are five different options here, including P90X and Insanity for serious fitness buffs (or, you know, masochists).
+Bookable online and conducted by Zoom, there are five different options here, including P90X and Insanity for serious fitness buffs (or, you know, masochists).
 The two-way system means that instructor Ems can give you feedback on your form, and classes are capped at 10 people for that one-on-one feel.